wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-safe-attachments/includes/2-create-policies-using-defender.md

  -  When you remove a Safe Attachments policy, the safe attachment rule and the associated safe attachment policy are removed.

 In Exchange Online PowerShell or standalone EOP PowerShell, you manage the policy and the rule separately.
 This feature is discussed in the next unit.

+To create, modify, and delete Safe Attachments policies, you must be a member of the Organization Management or Security Administrator role groups in the Microsoft 365 Defender portal and a member of the Organization Management role group in Exchange Online.

 ### Creating a custom Safe Attachments policy in Microsoft 365 Defender